 THE SOUL TRAIN LINE

 The Cultural fashion and dance scene was already in partial bloom in Los Angeles with Dance Shows Like “The Real Don Steel show”, “Hulla Baloo” and the National syndicated show “American Bandstand”.
-But the roll of African American Dancers on these show were usually limited. and Afro American Couples were often separated or not allowed to dance next to each other. even with these restrictions some of the first streetdance legends were born with dancers like Doozer Raye who sparked interest as he showed the world his rendition of the high kicking “Funky Chicken” on the Real Don Steels dance spotlight.
-A rivalry quickly developed between the new Show, Soul Train and the old established shows like American Bandstand, As dancers became popular on Soul Train they were often forbidden to be seen on the competitors shows. as the older show and segregated clubs now welcomed the exposure of these now popular dancers.
+But the roll of African American Dancers on these show were usually limited. and Afro American Couples were often separated or not allowed to dance next to each other. even with these restrictions some of the first streetdance legends were born with dancers like, Doozer Raye who sparked interest as he showed the world his rendition of the high kicking “Funky Chicken” on the Real Don Steels dance spotlight.
+A rivalry quickly developed between the new Show, Soul Train and the old established shows like American Bandstand, As dancers became popular on Soul Train they were often forbidden to be seen on the competitors shows.
+As the older shows and segregated clubs now realized the value of the African American dancers creativity.
+They began to now welcome the exposure of these now popular dancers.

 The motto which exclaimed Soul Train’s longevity,was in the show’s opening sequence. it stated it is the “longest-running, first-run, nationally-syndicated program in television history,” with over 1,100 episodes produced from the show’s debut through the 2005-06 season.
 Production of first-run episodes was suspended at the conclusion of the 2005-06 season, this was the show’s 35th year of production.
 From 2006 to 2007, the program aired archived episodes and the show was called, “The Best of Soul Train”.

 The future of Soul Train was uncertain with the announced closing of Tribune Entertainment’s syndication division on December 18, 2007,The show soon after found a new production deal with Trifecta Entertainment Group Despite this, in years on air, Soul Train currently continue to hold the honor of the longest, continuously-running first-run syndicated program Within the structure of the program, there have been two enduring elements.which became Soul Train trade marks The first was the soul train line ,which we mentioned earlier the second was also culturally based.
 It was the “Soul Train Scramble Board”, where two dancers were given sixty seconds to unscramble a set of letters which form the name of a notable performer or a notable person in African American history.
 In describing the person’s renown, the host concludes with the phrase “whose name you should know”. thus challenging the kids to learn their African American heritage and history.Dancers were required to film two shows per day, four shows in a week end, Often changing clothes in bathrooms in between shows and fed boxed Golden Bird Chicken Lunches.

-A camaraderie and brotherhood was built up that came across in the filming shows. .
+A camaraderie and brotherhood was built up that came across in the filming of the shows. .
 In addition,The earlier pioneers of the show created many opportunities for later dancers to go on in professional careers, along with many the in studio group of dancers (as we mention in this website) who either formed groups or went on to become streetdance or professional legends.

 Most Performers who appeared on Soul Train generally lip-sync their songs to its recorded version,But some of the most influential performers such as James Brown chose to perform his songs live.performing a complete live concert performance.
 The entire show was dedicated to him and his influences on not just the entertainment field but society in general .It must be noted that each guest usually performed twice on each program; after their first number, they were joined by the program host on-stage for a brief interview.
-But the thoughts and music of “The God Father of Soul” was much more important.The show was known for two popular catch phrases: Referring to itself as the “hippest trip in America” at the beginning of the show; and for closing the program with, “…We wish you love, peace… and SOUL!”
+But the thoughts and music of “The God Father of Soul” was much more important.
+In Later years Soul Train continued into the 80s & 90s, the doors were open to interracial couples and dancers of all ethic backgrounds , THESE DOORS WERE OPEN FROM A MOVEMENT OF DANCE & MUSIC that was exposed through this historical show.The show was known for two popular catch phrases: Referring to itself as the “hippest trip in America” at the beginning of the show; and for closing the program with, “…We wish you love, peace… and SOUL!”
 Much thanks to Soul Train and Don Cornilius without them the world may have never known the passion of a people James Brown.

 “say it loud i’m black and i’m proud“this song sung live on soul train in 1972, This song not only was the cry for the social movement but became the theme for the street dance movement, in the clip you see Locking by various pioneers of streetdance, but not just locking , but Locking with a purpose and a causeJames Brown Soul Train Performance “Say It Loud”